asuman315/asuman-sounds/README.md

 It is super important for an ecommerce website to be easily discovered by customers searching for products online which will increase sales.

 The built-in pre-rendering functionality in Next.js makes crawling of the website by search engine and social media crawlers much more efficient.
+Hence the chances of ranking the website in search engines increases.

+I also tried to include long-tail keywords in the text of the site and more importantly the headings to improve SEO.

 ### Why I chose redux.
 - It enabled handling and managing state in one place where it can be accessed from any part of the application.

+### Stripe integration.
+I had two options - Prebuilt Stripe Checkout and stripe payment intents.
+The stripe checkout option is much easier to start with but it's less customisable.

+So it couldn't meet my needs.
+I went with stripe payment intents which though being more customisable, it has a steeper learning curve for working with its api.

+You can read more about the [stripe payment intents API](https://stripe.com/docs/payments/accept-a-payment?platform=web&ui=elements&html-or-react=react)

 ### Challenges